meta-llama/llama-cookbook/end-to-end-use-cases/coding/text2sql/tool/README.md

 ### Creating a reasoning dataset from the TRAIN dataset

-In the fine_tuning folder, run:
+The script `create_reasoning_dataset.py` is used to create a reasoning dataset from the TRAIN dataset by asking Llama 3.3 70B to generate the reasoning for each text question and its corresponding gold SQL.
+The intent is to use the reasoning dataset to fine-tune the Llama model to improve the accuracy of the generated SQL.

+To run the script, use the following commands:
 ```
+cd fine_tuning
-python create_reasoning_dataset.py --input_json data/train/train.json --db_root_path data/train/train_databases
+python create_reasoning_dataset.py --input_json ../data/train/train.json --db_root_path ../data/train/train_databases
 ```

-This will create `text2sql_cot_dataset` dataset in HuggingFace format, which is ready for fine-tuning with the reasoning prompt.
-Each line in the json file is in the conversation format ready for fine-tuning:
+This will create `text2sql_cot_dataset` dataset in the conversation format ready for fine-tuning.
+Each example in the dataset is generated from the code snippet below:

 ```
+prompt = f"""
+-- DB Schema: {db_schema}
+-- External Knowledge: {external_knowledge}
+-- Text Question: {question}
+"""
+cot = {
     "messages": [
         {
             "role": "system",